Gaining Work Experience Through Berklee Valencia’s Internship Program

 At the center of the picture is graduate student Renjin Zhao, who interns at MAC Presents, a music sponsorship and experiential agency based in New York.
 Photo by Tato Baeza.

 “As years go by, we see that the master’s students who choose to do the fourth semester internship program are more likely to go into a full-time position quicker upon graduation in comparison to those students who opt out of the program.
-It is a great stepping stone for students to take between graduation and a full-time position,” says Stine Glismand, manager of the ICC.
+It is a great stepping stone for students to take between graduation and a full-time position,” says Stine Glismand, Director of the International Career Center.

 Working and Learning